Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/authentication/_index.md

 ---
-title: Altinn API - Authentication
+title: Authentication
-description: How to access the apis
+description: How to authenticate towards the apis
 toc: true
 tags: [api]
 weight: 100
 alwaysopen: false
 ---

-## Application owners
+### Authentication for application owners

-Should be authenticated with [maskinporten](https://difi.github.io/felleslosninger/oidc_guide_maskinporten.html).
+Application owners should be authenticated with [maskinporten](https://difi.github.io/felleslosninger/maskinporten_overordnet.html).

-### API provisioning in Maskinporten
+#### API provisioning in Maskinporten

-#### Api-provider
+##### Api-provider

 To provide an API in maskinporten Altinn has to do two operations.